 Based upon research undertaken in archives and libraries in St. Petersburg, Moscow, Kazan, Ufa, Simferopol, Baku, and Istanbul, this study employs a broad base of printed and handwritten sources in a variety of languages, including, among others, Russian, Arabic-script Tatar, Azeri Turkish, and Ottoman Turkish.

 My MA thesis at Princeton was entitled "Memory and Political Symbolism in Post-September 12 Turkey: A History of the May 27th Debate."
 The "September 12" in question refers to the military takeover of 1980, and "May 27th" refers to the military takeover of 1960, which prior to the 1980s had often been considered a "good" coup.
-I look at how opinions towards the "good" coup changed after the takeover of 1980 (which was particularly brutal), and--by extension--at the changing attitudes in Turkey regarding the military's role in politics.
+I look at the political rehabilitation of Adnan Menderes--who was overthrown in 1960--and at how opinions towards the "good" coup changed after the takeover of 1980 (which was particularly brutal), and--by extension--at the changing attitudes in Turkey regarding the military's role in politics.

 Newspaper/journal articles published prior to graduate school

 When I was living in Turkey from 1992-1999 I published a number of opinion pieces in newspapers and journals, mostly about current events in Turkey.
-They're not bad, although some parts of these articles would definitely make me cringe if I were to read them today.
+They're not bad, although some parts of these articles make me cringe today.

 1. “Turks Smell a Rat as Amnesty Quake Rocks Country”.
 New Europe, September 13-19, 1999.